Matt Greiner: Legacy

-Greiner is a highly influential drummer.
+Greiner is considered a highly influential drummer.
 In the Christian metal genre, Greiner, as well as Lance Garvin (Living Sacrifice, Soul Embraced), Brandon Trahan (Impending Doom, xDeathstarx), and Ted Kirkpatrick (Tourniquet, Trouble) are thought to be the most influential drummers for the genre.

 Personal life

 Greiner is an outspoken Christian.
 He was homeschooled as a child, which gave him more time to practice drumming.
 On the album Constellations, the song "Indonesia" was written as a tribute to David Clapper, who was Greiner's second cousin.
+Greiner was raised on Contemporary Christian music and he grew up going to festivals such as Cornerstone, Creation, and Purple Door.